walterxie/MEP-tutorial/README.md

 relative rates for all three codon positions in the table to the left (labelled `mutationRate.1`, `mutationRate.2` and `mutationRate.3`).
-You will now see the posterior probability densities for the relative rate at all three codon positions overlaid:
+You will now see the posterior probability densities for the relative rates at all three codon positions overlaid:

 <figure>
 	<img style="max-width:80.0%;" src="figures/Tracer_relativeRates.png" alt="Tracer_relativeRates">